estsauver/Primedirective/README.md

 Todo
 ----

-* Refactor homepage, I really don't like that products#show is rendering to the homepage.
-If nothing else it should be rendered as a show partial.
 * Email subscription for new products.
 * Add direct links to amazon for now until affiliate account is approved.
+* Refactor homepage_spec, to use the products list that's been created more effecively.